gijit/gi/README.md

 c) When you are done, make sure all the tests are green `go test -v` in the compile/ directory.
 Run `go fmt` on your code.

 d) submit your pull request!
+(Rebase against master first, please).

 # origin